-This 18-credit-hour minor is intended for education majors who would like in-depth training in the use of technology as it relates to teaching at the elementary and secondary levels.
+This minor is intended for education majors who would like in-depth training in the use of technology as it relates to teaching at the elementary and secondary levels.
 Please note, the technology minor is available only on the main campus.

-All students minoring in technology take the following courses:
+All students minoring in technology take the following required courses: